 Before taking niacinamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-If you have diabetes, this drug may increase your blood sugar levels.
-Check your blood glucose levels regularly as directed by your doctor.
-Tell your doctor immediately if you have symptoms of high blood sugar such as increased thirst and urination.
-Your anti-diabetic medication or diet may need to be adjusted.
+If you have diabetes, this drug may increase your blood sugar.
+Check your blood sugar regularly as directed and share the results with your doctor.
+Tell your doctor right away if you have symptoms of high blood sugar such as increased thirst/urination.
+Your doctor may need to adjust your diabetes medication, exercise program, or diet.

 Tell your doctor if you are pregnant before using this medication.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 Remember that it is best to get your vitamins and minerals from healthy foods.
 Maintain a well-balanced diet, and follow any dietary guidelines as directed by your doctor.
 B vitamins (including niacin) are found in meat, fish, poultry, enriched/whole grain bread products, and fortified cereals.
 Eat more of these foods to increase the amount of niacin in your diet if you have a niacin deficiency.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.

 Refer to storage information printed on the package.
 If you have any questions about storage, ask your pharmacist.
-Keep all products away from children and pets.
+Keep all medications away from children and pets.